Piranha Digital Handbook

 SWIM MEET JOB DESCRIPTIONS

-Each swim meet takes an incredible amount of volunteer man-power to run smoothly.
-Each family is required to fill one volunteer shift per swimmer each season.
+Each swim meet takes an incredible number of volunteer man-power to run smoothly.
+Each family is required to fill one volunteer shift per swimmer each season, but if you enjoy it as much as we do, YOU CAN VOLUNTEER MORE!
 The volunteer jobs are available for signup during registration.
 Please sign up early in order to ensure the job/shift you are interested in.
 Please note, working at the 5/6 year old portion of the meet is limited to families with 5/6 year old swimmers ONLY.
 Families who sign up for the 5/6 year old meet that ineligible to do so will be automatically reassigned to a different job.

 - If you are unable to fulfill your shift, you MUST find your own replacement and also inform the Volunteer Coordinator prior to the start of the meet.